 The NAEMT requires participants to have the current 9th edition PHTLS Provider main textbook & Course Manual.
-The text will be helpful with completing the pre– and post-tests.
-The pre-test needs to be completed prior to the 1st day of class.
-Instructions will be provided to registrants on how to order books, or if they will be delivered low-or no-cost for grant funded classes.
+The text will be helpful with preparing for the course and the post-test.
+Instructions will be provided to registrants on how to order books, or if they will be delivered at low- or no-cost for grant funded classes.

 For questions contact Dawn Poetter email@example.com.

 Registrants will receive a link to the NAEMT online course roster where they need to enroll.
 That is how CE certificates are generated.

 Click on the course dates listed below to go to their registration page.